 - "1.
-Fish bait and tackle shops.
-2. Small boat (less than 20 feet), sailboard and L - Column D, Uses by Special Permit of the Town Board (Subject to Articles XII and XVII), and D-1, Use Group: - "1.
-Expansion of existing marinas or new marinas and related uses such as:
+Fish bait and tackle shops. - 2.
+Small boat (less than 20 feet), sailboard and accessory equipment rental and sales shops."

+Column D, Uses by Special Permit of the Town Board (Subject to Articles XII and XVII), and D-1, Use Group: